Phaze1D/BellezaNodeJS/README.md

 There are multiple reducer functions for each individual object and I used the reduce-reducers package to combine them into one.

 #### Code Splitting With Webpack
 To improve the initial load time I used Webpack's code splitting technic to create 4 chunks.
-The main chunk contains the most important information like the product's and category's pages, where a user would not be required to be logged in.
+The main chunk contains the most important information like the product's and category's pages, where a user would not be required to be logged in to view the content.

 This chunk is part of the app where a user would have to be logged in to access.
 So the payments pages and the user's profile and the back-office for admin users.